 This page brings together a range of resources designed to help counter bullying in educational practice.

 There are now significant bodies of evidence showing how effective cooperative learning strategies can counter bullying, accelerate achievement gains and develop social skills.

-Check out this website for evidence on collaborative learning from the Education Endowment Foundation.
+Check out the Education Endowment Foundation website for evidence on collaborative learning.

 BES Exemplar 1: Developing communities of mathematical inquiry